aerogia/aerogia.github.io/README.md

 The code is usable under the MIT License, but the images may not be.

 Best of luck to all participants!
-Personal information given through Google Form.
+Personal information given through Google Forms.